Sup2point0/Assort/~poetry/Strive.md

 Someone, something,
 Right there for the taking.

-Just a stretch of road away,
+Just a stretch of timea away,
 An age of brighter days,
 Perhaps it was not meant to be.